dan070/hedgehog-oscar/README.md

 - Online ML inspired by Vorpal Rabbit

-I believe a nice, online, stand-alone estimator of logistic regression will come in handy and stand the test of time.
+A nice, online, stand-alone estimator of logistic regression.

-Logistic regression is one of the most loved ML tools, with good reason.
+Logistic regression (sort of invented 1830s) is one of the most used ML tools for classification, with good reason.

-This project honors the logistic invention from the 1830s(!).

 > The world is divided into two classes, those who believe the incredible, and those who do the improbable.
 >
 > **Oscar Wilde**

-We can do one thing good, using one concept.
-It might not be optimal, but always straight to the point.
+Stochastic gradient descent (with finesse) might not be optimal but we can try to do one thing good.

 > A fox knows many things, but a hedgehog one important thing
 >
 > **Old Greek proverb**

-Even simplifications, done with curiosity, will give insights into a problem.
-I hope that hedgehogs and foxes can both help me, even though this project is a hedgehog!
+Even simple models, done with curiosity, will give insights into a problem.
+I call on both hedgehogs and foxes to help me now and in the future.

-> I never meant it very seriously.
-I meant it as a kind of enjoyable intellectual game, but it was taken seriously.
+> I meant it as a kind of enjoyable intellectual game, but it was taken seriously.
 Every classification throws light on something
 >
 > **Isaiah Berlin**

+Features (planned at least)

+- Logistic regression (with dynamic learning rate and regularization)

+- REST-apis for everything

+- Drift detection

+- Anomaly detection on inputs

+- Rollbacks and version handling of models

+- Online learning or batch

+- Stop-learning mode to work with haywire data

 Anomaly detection of feature variables, drift